 The state of our air

-Air quality is improving in the Canterbury towns and cities we monitor; however, pollution levels still sometimes exceed national health-based environmental standards.
-We have developed tools that enable you to check air quality in eight areas, known as airsheds, where we are focusing our efforts.
+Air quality is improving in the Canterbury towns and cities where we monitor particles and gases; however, particle levels still sometimes exceed national health-based environmental standards.
+We have developed tools that enable you to check air quality in the eight areas, known as airsheds, where we are focusing our efforts.
+View the latest air quality science snapshot report (PDF file, 2.18MB).

-Despite a reduction in the number of high pollution nights recorded across Canterbury in the past decade, we still need to do more to make significant improvements to our air quality.
-Our air plan will help us meet national standards in coming years.
+Despite a reduction in the number of high pollution nights recorded across Canterbury in the past decade, we still need to make significant improvements to our air quality.
+Our air plan will help us meet national standards in the coming years.
 Homeowners, industry, large businesses and landowners all have a role to play.

 A major challenge is to have clean air and warm homes — are you up for it?